inca-viewer/inca/README.md

 # A browser based file explorer & media viewer<br>

-Windows - firefox and chrome compatible<br>
+Windows - Firefox and Chrome compatible<br>
 YouTube style view of your local media files<br> Foreground and background media playlists and players<br>
 Playlists are plain text .m3u files of start-time pointers to your media<br>

 Only 79kB of easy to read AutoHotkey script<br>
-Is lightweight, portable (no installation), does not mess with any media or settings<br>
+Is lightweight, portable (no installation)<br>
+and does not mess with any media or settings<br>

 # Features: